Claire Dean

 This depends on you and what you prioritize.
 As mentioned, each region in Peru has its own distinct climate, which makes it difficult to define the absolute best time to visit Peru if you’re traveling all over the country.

 However, with the dry season from April to October, this is a wonderful time to visit.
-That does also mean peak season, so book well in advance to ensure the availability of tours.
+That does also mean it is peak season, so book well in advance to ensure the availability of tours.
 If you want to avoid the large queues and crowds of other eager sightseeing tourists then visit in April, May, September, or October, as these months fall right before and after the rainy season.
 Peru really can be visited all year round, with every season offering a unique experience of its own.
 The rainy season may be the wettest, but it’s also the warmest time of the year, with showers often only lasting a few hours.
 Traveling in the low season also means fewer crowds and queues of tourists; more stunning, greener scenery; and lower costing flights and accommodation.

 Rainy Amazon Jungle